HC-Data-Solutions/homepage/content/design-guide.md

 - Use existing CSS variables and utility classes
 - Maintain consistency with established patterns
-- Update this guide when introducing new patterns
+- Document new patterns (card grids, icon usage) in this guide
+- Ensure responsive design with mobile-first approach
+- Test across light and dark themes

 ## Logo Usage Guidelines